cosmos/sdk-tutorials/academy/5-my-own-chain/03-starport-17-migration.md

 1. Add a new candidate to your array.
 2. Sort the array according to the rules.
-3. Clip the array to 100 and save the result.
+3. Clip the array to a length of 100 and save the result.

-The sorting entails comparing dates in cases of a score tie.
-This is potentially expensive if you are deserializing in the comparator itself.
-So you ought to prepare a data structure that has already deserialized the `dateAdded` for you to deserialize all the elements of the whole array, sort it, and then reserialize its elements.
+As decided earlier, the sorting entails comparing dates in cases of a score tie.
+This is potentially expensive if you are deserializing the date in the comparator itself.
+Instead, the comparator should be presented with data already deserialized.
+So you ought to prepare a data structure that has already deserialized the `dateAdded` for you to:

+1. Deserialize all the elements of the whole leaderboard's array.
+2. Sort it.
+3. And only then reserialize its elements.

 You do not need to use this deserialized element type anywhere else.
-You can keep it private:
+Therefore you should keep it private.
+Create a brand new file `full_leaderboard.go` to encapsulate all your leaderboard helpers:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/x/checkers/types/full_leaderboard.go#L11-L15]
 type winningPlayerParsed struct {